RMMR-Group/RMMR-Group.github.io/idea_vms.md

 * Windows Template: *copy from list above*
 * Linux Template: *copy from list above*

+## Troubleshooting issues with XA30 `poet` and `mp`

+IDEA seems to be unhappy with modern versions of VMWare (including the vSphere environment we run on).
+It will fail with a cryptic exception when trying to run `poet` or `mp` (and maybe other things...).
+The solution is to type the following command at your IDEA command prompt:

+`set OPENSSL_ia32cap=:~0x20000000`

+You will have to do this every time you start a new IDEA shell.

 ## Troubleshooting issues with linux builds